Effective May 2015, this policy has been revised. For individual changes, see the redlined version.

 g.
 It is the responsibility of the academic or administrative officer who facilitates the informal resolution of the complaint to monitor compliance with the terms of the informal resolution.
 Sanctions up to and including termination of employment or separation from the University may be imposed in the event that an individual fails to comply with the terms of the informal resolution.

 (2) Other harassment.
-If the complaint alleges harassment that is not based on a classification covered by the II-3 Human Rights (race, creed, color, national origin, age, sex, disability, genetic information, sexual orientation, gender identity, or any other classification that deprives the person of consideration as an individual), a person should bring a formal complaint to one of the following offices depending on the status of the respondent:
+If the complaint alleges harassment that is not based on a classification covered by the II-3 Human Rights (race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual), a person should bring a formal complaint to one of the following offices depending on the status of the respondent: